mmmrkennedy/zombiesGuides/README.md

 - Outbreak (All Pictures needed)

 Next:
-- IX
+- Voyage of Despair

 Completely Finished:
 - All Of CW (Except Outbreak Pictures)
 - All Of VG
+- IX

 Planned:
-- Voyage of Despair
 - Blood of the Dead
 - Classified
 - Dead of The Night
 - Ancient Evil
+- Alpha Omega

 If you have any suggestions or feedback, or you'd even like to contribute, please let me know!